 - Reduce Costs For Identity.
 Reduce the costs of rewriting apps to work with different identity systems.
 Reduce costs for moving platforms and integrating identity with apps.
 Save millions in measurable hard costs.

 - Speed Up Identity Projects.
-Use software not manual effort and custom code cutting timelines by 75%.
-Speed Work-From-Home deployments by rapidly making apps available outside the firewall.
+Use software not manual effort and custom code to cut project timelines by 75%.
+Speed work-from-home deployments by rapidly making apps available outside the firewall.

 - Distributed, Multi-cloud Identity.
 Support multi-cloud distributed apps that require consistent identity across multiple clouds.

 - Improve Security by Eliminating Silos.
 Tapping advanced security features like MFA, passwordless, GDPR privacy, and other features.